Echo2ECG: Enhancing ECG Representations with Cardiac Morphology from Multi-View Echos

 Recent multimodal self-supervised methods, most notably EchoingECG \cite{GaoYua_EchoingECG_MICCAI2025}, attempt to bridge this gap by pre-training on ECG, Echo, and text-based discharge summaries.
 By aligning ECGs to \textit{single-view} Echos (e.g., apical four-chamber/A4C), the approach attempts to map global electrical signals to local, spatially restricted anatomical snapshots.
 This creates a representational mismatch: a single-view Echo captures only a subset of the heart’s structure, whereas the ECG reflects the heart’s global electrical activity.
 Furthermore, by requiring paired text reports, the model’s scalability is restricted to datasets where clinical reports are available.

-To address these limitations, we propose \textbf{Echo2ECG}, a multimodal self-supervised learning framework that enriches ECG representations with morphological information from \textit{multi-view} Echo studies.
+\begin{sloppypar} To address these limitations, we propose \texttt{Echo2ECG}, a multimodal self-supervised learning framework that enriches ECG representations with morphological information from \textit{multi-view} Echo studies.
 By leveraging powerful unimodal encoders pre-trained on large datasets, our method enables distillation of a complete picture of the heart's morphological structure into ECG representations without depending on paired text data.
 The resulting ECG encoder serves as a powerful ECG feature extractor for downstream tasks requiring morphological information.
-Our contributions are as follows: \begin{itemize} \item We propose \textbf{Echo2ECG}, a multimodal self-supervised learning framework that aligns global ECGs to multi-view Echo studies to learn rich, structure-aware ECG representations. \item We evaluate Echo2ECG as an ECG feature extractor for the classification of structural cardiac phenotypes across three datasets.
+Our contributions are as follows: \end{sloppypar}

+\begin{itemize} \item We propose \texttt{\textbf{Echo2ECG}}, a multimodal self-supervised learning framework that aligns global ECGs to multi-view Echo studies to learn rich, structure-aware ECG representations. \item We evaluate \texttt{Echo2ECG} as an ECG feature extractor for the classification of structural cardiac phenotypes across three datasets.
 Our extracted ECG features consistently outperform those of state-of-the-art unimodal and multimodal baselines, despite our model being 18$\times$ smaller than the largest baseline.
 This demonstrates that morphological information can be effectively distilled into a lightweight yet powerful ECG feature extractor. \item We demonstrate the alignment of our learned representation space by successfully retrieving Echo studies with similar morphological characteristics using only ECG queries. \end{itemize}